 - Season pork with Terrific 10 Rub.

 - Cook on low for 7 to 8 hours.
-(Or cook on high pressure for 1 hour 30 minutes in a multi cooker)
+(Or cook on high pressure for 1 hour 30 minutes in an Instant Pot)

 - Remove pork, let cool slightly and shred.